Last updated on 2026-04-20

 2.Usability

-(Below: left is uncorrected, right is corrected)
+(Below: left is uncorrected; right is corrected.)

-SmartMedia cards up to 128MB can store approximately 13 ORF/Raw format images, while CompactFlash cards support up to 2GB and can store approximately 200 ORF/Raw format images.
+SmartMedia cards of up to 128 MB can store approximately 13 ORF or Raw format images, while CompactFlash cards of up to 2 GB can store approximately 200 ORF or Raw format images.

-When shooting in Raw format, the time required to complete recording per image was approximately the same for both SM and CF cards.
-The CF card used was a Sandisk Ultra II 2GB, with a nominal transfer speed of 15MB/s, which is decent, but the fact that the write speed was no different from the SM’s 2MB/s transfer rate suggests that this is due to limitations in the camera’s processing.
+When shooting in RAW format, the time required to complete recording per image was approximately the same for both SM and CF cards.
+The CF card used was a SanDisk Ultra II 2GB with a nominal transfer speed of 15 MB/s.
+This is decent, but the write speed was the same as the SM’s 2 MB/s transfer rate, suggesting limitations in the camera’s processing.

 The camera uses four AA batteries, including nickel-metal hydride, nickel-cadmium, lithium, and alkaline batteries, or two CR-V3 batteries.
 For cost-effectiveness, I mainly use four nickel-metal hydride batteries.